Drury-Lowe of Locko Park, Spondon

 - (Dr 7) Papers of the Drury-Lowe family of Locko Park, Spondon, Derbyshire, 1906-1949.
 This small accrual consists of financial estate records including papers relating to the Gregory Trust, Bramcote, Nottinghamshire

-An item level catalogue of Dr - Dr/4 the collection is available on the Manuscripts Online Catalogue.
-For information about the contents of Dr/5-Dr/7 please contact Manuscripts and Special Collections.
+An item level catalogue of Dr, Dr 2, Dr 3 and Dr 4 is available on the Manuscripts Online Catalogue.
+Box lists giving brief information about the contents of Dr 5 and Dr 7 are also available via the Manuscripts Online Catalogue.
+For information about the contents of Dr 6 please contact Manuscripts and Special Collections.

 Principal subject areas within the collection